cristobal-sifon/plottery/README.md

 Below is a brief description of each module's functions.
 See their help pages for more details.

     astroplots:
-        phase_space -- Plot phase space diagram (i.e., velocity vs. distance). wcslabels -- Generate HMS and DMS labels for RA and Dec given in decimal degrees.
+        contour_overlay -- Overlay contours from one image on to another (new in v0.3.1). phase_space -- Plot phase space diagram (i.e., velocity vs. distance). wcslabels -- Generate HMS and DMS labels for RA and Dec given in decimal degrees.
     plotutils: